 The Burbank2035 General Plan, adopted on February 19, 2013, is a guiding document that identifies the 20-year vision for the City.
 It focuses on preserving single-family residential neighborhoods, while designating key commercial areas for targeted growth and development.
-The General Plan sets the framework by which all other city plans and regulations must fall within.
+The General Plan sets the framework for all other City plans and accompanying regulations.
 The General Plan includes state-mandated elements such as Air Quality and Climate Change, Land Use, Mobility, Noise, Open Space and Conservation, and Safety, as well as the following:

-• 2021-2029 Housing Element and Safety Element Updates - The Project involves a comprehensive update to the Housing Element of the Burbank 2035 General Plan for the 2021-2029 planning period, with minor updates to the Safety, Land Use, Open Space and Conservation, Air Quality and Climate Change, Noise, and Mobility Elements, and the incorporation of new environmental justice goals, policies, and objectives into the Burbank2035 General Plan.
-The proposed Housing Element update is currently to comply with the requirements of State Housing Element law.
+2021-2029 Housing Element and Safety Element Updates - The Project involves a comprehensive update to the Housing Element of the Burbank2035 General Plan for the 2021-2029 planning period, with minor updates to the Safety, Land Use, Open Space and Conservation, Air Quality and Climate Change, Noise, and Mobility Elements, and the incorporation of new environmental justice goals, policies, and objectives into the Burbank2035 General Plan.
+The proposed Housing Element update complies with the requirements of the State's Housing Element law.